Kissing number in non-Euclidean spaces of constant sectional curvature: Kissing configurations from spherical codes

 Let $x_i \in \mathbb{R}^n$, for $i = 1, \dots, k$, be the approximate numeric coordinates of the code elements in a spherical code $C \subset \mathbb{S}^{n-1}$.
 Here we use \cite{Sloane-et-al} as a source of putatively optimal spherical codes on $\mathbb{S}^{n-1}$, for $n = 3, 4$.
 We define $\tilde{x}_i \in \mathbb{Q}^n$ to be a rational approximation of $x_i$ (in many cases, $x_i$ is a real number with $16$ digit precision, and thus is already approximated by a rational).
 After normalizing $\tilde{x}_i$ to norm $1$, we obtain that there exist $a_i \in \mathbb{Q}$, $b_i \in \mathbb{Q}^n$ such that $\tilde{x}_i = \sqrt{a_i}\cdot b_i$.

 Using interval arithmetic in \textsf{SageMath} \cite{sage}, we compute the maximal inner product of $\tilde{x}_i$ and $\tilde{x}_j$ for $i, j \in \{1, \ldots, k\}$, $i \neq j$.
 Let $r \in \mathbb{R}$ be such that the maximal inner product is at most $1-\frac{1}{1+\cosh(2r)}$.
 Since $\tilde{x}_i \in \mathbb{S}^{n-1}$ for all $i \in \{1, \ldots, k\}$, this exact spherical code (having exact values for its elements) defines a feasible kissing configuration of $k$ radius $r$ spheres in $\mathbb{H}^n$.
 Note that while turning the approximate solution into an exact kissing configuration we might have to vary $r$ slightly.
-The \textsf{SageMath} code converting the approximate codes from \cite{Sloane-et-al} to their rationalised forms is available from \textsl{arXiv.org} e-print archive.
+The \textsf{SageMath} code converting the approximate codes from \cite{Sloane-et-al} to their rationalised forms is available on GitHub\textsuperscript{\ref{github}}.